-If you’re trying to lose weight, it’s easy to get confused when faced with the various ways to diet.
-There is, after all, a range of diet plans and weight-loss methods out there.
-Some are fads that come and go and some can be more restrictive than others, but most have the same promise: to help you lose pounds, and fast.
+If you’re trying to lose weight for your health, it’s easy to get confused when faced with the various ways to go about it.
+There is, after all, a range of different plans and methods out there.

-Counting calories and managing your carb intake are two of the most popular methods for helping you to eat less – but how do they work?
+Counting calories and managing your carbohydrate intake are two of the most popular methods for helping you to eat less – but how do they work and are they right for you?

 You’ve probably heard the saying ‘calories in, calories out’.
-And many experts believe this is the golden rule of weight loss – that is, you have to lose (or burn) more calories than you take in (eat and drink).
+And many experts believe this is the golden rule of weight loss – that is, you have to burn more calories than you take in (eat and drink).

 Calories are units that measure the amount of energy in food.
 Whatever you eat or drink, you’re putting energy into your body and your body needs a certain amount of that energy to function – plus the more active you are, the more of that energy you need.